Recognition of children’s vulnerability to stress and trauma

 Fostering Attachment by responding to needs

-Mostly consistent warm responsiveness to the child's needs (different from wants) fosters secure attachment.
-Qualities which foster secure attachment are bonding, closeness, warmth, empathy, affection, meeting child’s needs.
-Aside from all the attention parent's give in the daily tasks, children need quality one on one time and presence that helps the child feel seen, understood and valued.
+Overall consistent warm responsiveness to the child’s needs (different from wants) fosters secure attachment.
+Qualities which foster secure attachment are bonding, closeness, warmth, empathy, affection, and generally meeting the child’s needs.
+Aside from all the attention parent’s give in the daily tasks, children need quality one on one time and presence that helps the child feel seen, understood and valued.
 Strong bonding leads to a child feeling looked after, protected, safe, secure and generally feeling good about themselves.

 Attunement is about tuning in to your childs’ world.
 As well as showing that you’re engaged in their interests, it involves reading the child’s non-verbal communication; body language and tone of voice and showing understanding and empathy for the feelings they’re showing verbally and non-verbally.
 Sharing feelings, sharing sighs, sharing smiles, sharing excitement, sharing play and creativity.
 Children need to see what we feel as well as hear it in our words; “Oh dear you’re upset” needs corresponding empathic facial expressions and body language.